GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Possible Classes/Jester.md

 **• Survival**: Perform a survival check.
 Divide the points of success by 5.
 This is how many portions of food or liquid you produce (of a nature determined by the narrator).
 You must explain why you had it and may or may not want to explain where you hid it.
 The narrator may change the exact nature of such items afterwards.

-**• Tannery**: You cobble together an improvised form of armor which is treated as gambeson and last for a number of minutes equal to your level + your herosim.
+**• Tannery**: You cobble together an improvised form of armor which is treated as gambeson and lasts for a number of minutes equal to your level + your herosim.
 You need a number of pounds of material equal to 20 minus your level.
 At least one-third of this needs to be leather or quilted material.
 This requires 1d8+2 rounds to put together.

 **• Volierence**: You cause the vehicle to move again as an action, but suffer disadvantage on checks and saves pertaining to controlling the vehicle until the end of the round.
 If you do so twice in a round, you extend the penalty to the next round.